Oak Alley Plantation Tour & Laura Plantation Tour

 Hotel Pick Up and Transportation included

 This Plantation Tour Combo combines both the Oak Alley Plantation Tour and Laura Plantation Tour all in one day.
-Pick up time is 9:30 We use “Crescent City Tours & Transportation ” for the ground transportation service.
+Pick up time is 8:00 AM We use “Crescent City Tours & Transportation ” for the ground transportation service.
 The driver goes hotel to hotel for the pick-up service.
 We ask that you allow us up to 30 minutes for the pick-up service.
-We should arrive at about 11:15 am at Oak Alley Plantation where you will have an hour of free time to get lunch, walk the grounds and explore.
+We should arrive at about 9:30 am at Oak Alley Plantation where you will have an hour of free time to get lunch, walk the grounds and explore.
 Some of our guests enjoy a leisure lunch at the restaurant, but most prefer to get a quick bite to eat from the gift shop to allow for more opportunity to see the walking parts of the plantation.
-The Oak Alley house tour starts at 12:30 pm until 1:15 pm and includes a tour of the grounds, plantation house and slave quarters.
-Then we take a short 10-minute drive to Laura Plantation.
-The Laura Plantation house tour begins at 1:40 pm.
-When the Laura Plantation tour is over, you will have about 10 minutes in the gift shop before returning to the bus.
-You will return to your pick up location between 4:00pm and 4:30pm depending on the traffic.
+The Oak Alley house tour starts at 10:00 AM until 10:30 AM and includes a tour of the grounds, plantation house and slave quarters.
+WE will depart the second tour at 11:20 Then we take a short 10-minute drive to Laura Plantation.
+The Laura Plantation house tour begins at 11:50 am or if you have chosen Whitney as your second tour we will arrive at 12:00 pm .Your tour will end at 2:00 pm When the Laura Plantation tour is over, you will have about 10 minutes in the gift shop before returning to the bus.
+You will return to your pick up location between 3:00 and 3:30 pm depending on the traffic.

 Two Plantation Tour Combo

-The Laura Plantation tour begins at 1:40 pm.
-The guided tour will include a history of the property including a walkthrough of the 200-year-old sugar plantation homestead and 3 gardens (Jardin Français, the kitchen potager & Banana Land Grove).
+The Laura Plantation tour begins at 11:50 pm.
+The guided tour will include a history of the property including a walk through of the 200-year-old sugar plantation homestead and 3 gardens (Jardin Français, the kitchen potager & Banana Land Grove).
 On the grounds are 12 buildings on the National Register, including animal barns, overseers’ cottages, and the 1829 Maison de Reprise.
 You will return to your pick up location around

 The Oak Alley plantation tour is one of the most magnificent plantation tours near New Orleans because of the 28 evenly spaced, huge Oak Trees that go from River Road to the Plantation House.
 It looks like the movie “Gone with the Wind”.
 This Greek Revival style home dates back to 1837.
 Located on the ground is a restaurant, blacksmith shop, Souvenir Shop and antique farm equipment.
 The Oak Alley tour is the complete plantation experience!
 The Oak Alley house tour is approximately 35 minutes and conducted by the plantations tour guides .
 Walking is required for this tour.
 The distance from the Plantation house to the restaurant and souvenir shop is about one block in distance.
 Along the path, there are benches shaded by the oak trees.